List of Jujutsu Kaisen characters: Toge Inumaki

-Toge Inumaki (狗巻 棘, Inumaki Toge) is a second year student at Tokyo Prefectural Jujutsu High School who takes part in the Sister School Exchange Event alongside Maki and Panda.
+Toge Inumaki (狗巻 棘, Inumaki Toge) is a second-year student at Tokyo Prefectural Jujutsu High School who takes part in the Sister School Exchange Event alongside Maki and Panda.
 Inumaki's Cursed Technique is Cursed Speech (呪言, Jugon).
 He keeps his mouth covered and speaks only in various ingredients of rice balls.
 This is due to his cursed power concentrated in his voice, creating various effects against Curses depending on how he speaks and uses his words.
 During the Shibuya Incident, he is accidentally caught in Sukuna's Domain Expansion while trying to save the residents trapped in the area and loses his left arm.
 Following Gojo's release, he reunites with his friend Yuta.
 During the battle against Sukuna in Shinjuku, he records himself using Cursed Speech and Yuta uses the recorder to stall Sukuna's movements, though Inumaki still suffers the feedback of his technique.

 Panda

 Panda (パンダ) is a sentient Cursed Corpse and second-year student at Tokyo Jujutsu High, created by principal Masamichi Yaga.
 Unlike typical Cursed Corpses, Panda possesses three interchangeable cores that alter his form and abilities between panda, gorilla, and triceratops modes.
 During the Sister School Exchange Event, he befriends Mechamaru after their match.
 Following Yaga's death, Panda participates in the Culling Games alongside Yuji and Megumi.
-He battles Hajime Kashimo, a reincarnated Heian-era sorcerer, who destroys two of his cores before Kinji Hakari intervenes.
+He battles Hajime Kashimo, a reincarnated sorcerer from 400 years ago, who destroys two of his cores before Kinji Hakari intervenes.
 The damage reduces Panda to a smaller, cub-like form, though he survives the encounter.